About Us

 About Inspiring Australia Queensland

-Founded in 2010, we are a vital link in Australia’s Science, Technology, Engineering and Maths (STEM) ecosystem, a crucial pillar in the national Inspiring Australia strategy to improve the communication, appreciation and understanding of scientific knowledge in Australia.
+Founded in 2010, we are a vital link in Australia’s STEM ecosystem, a crucial pillar in the national Inspiring Australia strategy to improve the communication, appreciation and understanding of scientific knowledge in Australia.

 We build connections between scientists, organisations, businesses and students to foster engagement and participation in science and play a unique role in meeting the increased demand for STEM skills.